AdamSwinden/homebridge-sky-plus/README.md

 ## Getting your Sky+ Box's IP address

-On your Sky+ Box, go to Settings > Network > IP Address of the Sky box.
+On your Sky+ Box, go to Settings > Network > IP Address of this Sky box.